Drangey Bird Cliff in North Iceland and the Viking Grettir the Strong

 Drangey has always been a good food source for the people living in Skagafjörður and it is a landmark in the fjord, often called the Pearl of Skagafjörður.

-To the south of Drangey, a steep rock stands alone in the sea.
-It is called Kerling (the old lady) and there used to be a rock on the north side of Drangey called Karl (the old man), but it collapsed in an earthquake centuries ago.
+To the south of Drangey, a lone steep rock stands in the sea.
+It is called Kerling (the old lady).
+Earlier on, a rock on the north side of Drangey was called Karl (the old man), but it collapsed in an earthquake centuries ago.

 Kerling rock - still foggy

 Karl and Kerling were crossing the fjord with their cow when the sun came up - and all of them turned into stone.
-The cow turned into Drangey cliff.
+The cow turned into Drangey Island.

 Both Drangey and Kerling looked quite ominous in the fog.
 The fog sure added to the mystery of this awesome island.